-Easy dinner recipes are my specialty, and this hearty and flavor-filled crock pot spaghetti sauce with ground beef, diced onions, and two types of canned tomatoes is a keeper!
-The slow-cooked meat sauce is rich in flavor and perfectly seasoned.
-It’s also great to make in large batches and perfect for freezing.
+Easy dinner recipes are my specialty, and this crock pot spaghetti sauce with meat is just that!
+Made from scratch with ground beef, diced onions, and canned tomatoes, this slow cooker meat sauce is rich in flavor and perfectly seasoned.
+It’s great to make in large batches and perfect for freezing!

 close up of a pasta with red tomato sauce on top on a white plate